 Pleasing memory picture

 The photographic image serves as a mechanism of representation, which has historically been used for binding the human body to the world.
-How, then, does that representation and subsequent binding become complicated or disrupted through the violent act of manipulating one’s representation by technological means?
-Relying on the algorithmic software of Photoshop, I have been exploring this idea of erasing or rewriting my personal history – which has involved a systematic use of the Content Aware Fill function and an almost obsessive-compulsive impulse to erase every trace of my representation from the photographs in my personal archive.
-The idea of the family album or personal photograph being private has become complicated with the digitization of cameras and the computerization of people; today, most people have created some version of a digital simulacrum of themselves to share in the public, networked sphere, and the value of the physical photograph as a once precious object is now unclear.
-The image file composed of 1’s and 0’s is no longer the only manipulable object; we, ourselves, have become information to be encoded and manipulated.
+How, then, does that representation and subsequent binding become complicated or disrupted through the violent act of manipulating one’s representation by technological means? relying on the algorithmic software of Photoshop, I have been exploring this idea of erasing or rewriting my personal history - which has involved a systematic use of the Content Aware Fill function and almost obsessive-compulsive impulse to erase every trace of my representation from the photographs in my personal archive.
+The idea of the family album or personal photograph being private has become complicated with the digitization of cameras and the computerization of people; today, most people have created some version of a digital simulacrum of themselves to share in the public, networked sphere, and the value of the physical photograph as a once-precious object is now unclear.
+The image file composed of 1’s and 0’s is no longer the only manipulable object; we, ourselves, have become information to be encoded, spread, and manipulated.

 These images are part of an ongoing body of work and largely represent a continued narrative throughout my recent practice that explores the complex relationships between photography, death, and memory.
 A few years ago I interviewed a mortician named Sam (see: The Last Sleep), and he told me that in mortuary school his teachers stressed the importance of what they called the “pleasing memory picture” - the last photo of someone you use to remember them by.